The Terreta Spain guide for your investment in Spain in 2025

 • Alicante (+18.2%)

-Experts agree that, without an increase in supply, this dynamic could continue into 2025, supported by international demand, falling interest rates and the absence of price caps.
-A situation that reinforces interest in real estate investment in Spain, despite increasingly expensive access to property.
+Experts agree that, without an increase in supply, this dynamic could continue in 2025, supported by international demand, lower interest rates, and the absence of price caps.
+This situation reinforces the interest in real estate investment in Spain, despite increasingly expensive access to property.

-In recent years, the Spanish real estate market has shown its resilience and great capacity to adapt.
-In 2025, it is looking to the future and seems well equipped to continue attracting a maximum number of investors:
+In recent years, the Spanish real estate market has shown its resilience and great adaptability.
+In 2025, it is looking to the future and seems well-equipped to continue attracting a maximum of investors:

-• The market has been able to adapt to the growing demand and standards of international buyers, offering better quality service in several languages.
+• The market has been able to adapt to the growing demand and standards of international buyers, by offering a better quality service in several languages.

-• It has become increasingly digital, with the rise of virtual tours and remote transactions.
-These innovations facilitate market access for foreign investors.
+• It has largely gone digital, with the rise of virtual tours and remote transactions.
+These innovations facilitate access to the market for foreign investors.

 • Demand for properties with outdoor spaces is exploding.
-Terraces, gardens, balconies: buyers are looking for a better balance between indoor and outdoor living, and agencies are trying to promote this type of property.
+Terraces, gardens, balconies: buyers are looking for a better balance between indoor and outdoor living, and agencies are trying to highlight these types of properties.

-• Sustainability is taken seriously in a country where most of the housing stock is over 44 years old on average.
-The use of sustainable materials and low environmental impact properties are becoming increasingly attractive to ecologically conscious buyers.
-To find out more, read our full article. (to be integrated once published).
+• Sustainability is taken seriously in a country where most of the housing stock is more than 44 years old on average.
+The use of sustainable materials and properties with a low environmental impact are becoming increasingly attractive to buyers who are aware of environmental issues.
+For more on this topic, see our full article. (to be integrated once published).

-• Flexibility: short-term rentals are on the rise, as international buyers look for properties they can rent at full price and occupy from time to time for telecommuting or vacations.
+• Flexibility: short-term rentals are gaining momentum as international buyers look for properties they can rent out at a premium and occupy from time to time for teleworking or vacations.

-• The latest development is the growing interest in emerging areas.
-While Barcelona and Madrid continue to appeal, areas such as Murcia and Almeria offer excellent opportunities and are attracting investors with more limited budgets, looking for highly profitable market niches for years to come.
+• Lastly, there is growing interest in emerging areas.
+While Barcelona and Madrid continue to attract, areas such as the Region of Murcia or Almeria offer great opportunities and attract investors with more limited budgets, looking for highly profitable market niches for the years to come.

 Investment strategy: where and how to invest in 2025?

-This is the trio of metropolises that never disappoints:
+The trio of metropolises that never disappoints is:

 1. Barcelona